cs2620-pr/fp-tor-replica/engineering_notebook.md

 Unlike the actual Tor network, which uses a decentralized architecture, our system relies on a Central Directory Server (CDS) to coordinate relays and facilitate circuit establishment.
 This design choice was made to simplify the implementation while still demonstrating the fundamental concepts of onion routing.

+This project is a Tor-inspired relay chat system designed to demonstrate the principles of onion routing, secure messaging, and distributed relay management.
+It features a robust backend for relay and destination server management, a user-friendly frontend for visualization and control, and a modular client for secure communication.

 ## 2. System Architecture

 ### 2.1 Overview